Arya-H03/IronHammer/README.md

 };
 ```

-On allocation, the free-list head is popped.
+On allocation, the free list head is popped.
 On deallocation, the slot is pushed back.
 O(1) for both operations.

 ---